- 1 Why coach rowing with data?

 Training plans – The Planned Session functionality

 As a coach you have at your disposal functionality to program the training plan for your different teams on the site.
 This makes it easy for your athletes to see what’s up, and as they upload their workouts and match them to the sessions, they will see their progress on the plan, which will give them a little motivation to complete the sessions.
-The functionality lives under “Plans” on the main menu.
+The functionality lives under “Plans”.

 Clicking on the Plans button will take you to the Plan Overview page where you will see the sessions that have created for yourself.
-You can use the green button with your name to select another athlete from your teams.
-Notice the blue Select Time Period button in the secondary menu.
+Again, you can use the athlete selector menu on the left to switch to each of your athletes.
+That same menu also has a time selector.
 The overview page will display only the sessions it finds that have been scheduled to occur during the specified period.
 The default is This Week.

 Notice the other blue buttons in the secondary menu: Plan Overview (the page that we are currently on), Link to Workouts, and Add Session.
 A session is a container which will define a goal and to which you will attach or link the workout/s that you do to complete that goal.
 We’ll talk about the grey “Plan Complete MicroCycle” and Courses buttons later.